 Watching the incarnations over the past several years while living in Harlem, Alper and Jonathan then made the decision to open Harlem Burger Company on the corner of 118th Street and Fredrick Douglass Blvd, where they have been serving quality burgers since mid 2016.
 Their hope is to create a brand out of these two restaurants with a view to open other locations in the future.
 "We are just taking what we know, adding our passion and hoping we can make it work."

 Crepe Master opened in November 2017.
 After a trip to Japan, owner Fumi wanted to bring the uniqueness of the country's crepes to Harlem.
-Unlike French crepes, Japanese crepes are traditionally served in a cone.
-They are a classic street food dish in populous cities throughout the country.
-Top recommendations include Chocobana, a sweet crepe comprised of banana, crushed chocolates, chocolate sauce, whipped cream, custard cream, and almonds, the Suzette, a simple butter, sugar, lemon crepe, or any savory crepe with tofu.
+Unlike French crepes, the Japanese version is traditionally served in a cone — and a classic street food dish in populous cities throughout the country.
+Top recommendations include Chocobana, a sweet crepe comprised of banana, crushed chocolates, chocolate sauce, whipped cream, custard cream and almonds, the Suzette, a simple butter, sugar, lemon crepe, or any savory crepe with tofu.